Nominations Period

 No, there are no qualifications necessary to run for these offices.
 Board and Executive members comes from many different backgrounds and many different programs.

-For Executive positions, any student can run for these positions, subject to a few legal qualifications.
+For Executive positions, any student can run for these positions, subject to a few qualifications.

 For Executive members the tasks can vary.
 Some days an Executive member will meet with senior staff at the Student Association about issues such as human resources, finances, and insurance; while another day they might be making a speech for a lunch of hundreds of people at a George Brown College event; while on another day they could be greeting students at an Orientation week event.